2gis/iOS-floors-widget-demo/README.md

 # Floors widget DEMO

-You should set apikey in your Info.plist file to be able show title in card on pin tapped.
+You should set apikey in your Info.plist file to be able to show title in card after a pin is selected.
 You can get it from api@2gis.ru

 ```
 <key>Catalog Api Key</key>
 <string>your_key</string>
 ```

 ## Images